 The pressure to always put your best foot forward can bring on a great deal of stress.
 And because stress is so common these days, you might think that unless you're suffering from extreme symptoms (i.e. lying on the floor from exhaustion), you're probably fine.
 But stress has an insidious way of creeping up on you, and it's not just an emotional issue — symptoms can impact the body and mind in unexpected (and often bizarre) ways.

 You're likely familiar with the common signs: extreme fatigue, anxiety, irritability and a struggle to sleep, but are you aware of the under-the-radar symptoms?
-Keep an eye out for these five red flags and try to get some much-needed R&R (with a visit to your GP) as we start the run-up to the Christmas season.
+Keep an eye out for these five red flags and try to get some much-needed R&R (with a visit to your GP).

 1. Weird Dreams

 Sleep is a time for rest and recuperation, but if you're mentally strung out, this can be reflected in your subconscious as those high-stress levels follow you to the land of nod.
 Do you ever dream of missing a plane, bus, or worse, a final exam, being late for work or losing your car?
 These are classic stress-related dreams.
 Or how about jolting awake in the middle of the night convinced you've missed an important early-morning meeting?
 Your mind has been so tightly wound all day that it continues to work overtime during your sleep to compensate for your anxieties and perceived shortcomings.

 2. Weekend Headaches

 The weekend is usually when we can start to relax.
 However, do you ever experience headaches on Saturday or Sunday?
 The type of headache that involves both sides of the head and generally feels like tightness in the forehead or back of the neck?
 These aren't normal if you're trying to unwind and sudden increases or decreases in stress can cause this type of tension known as stress headaches.